 All you need to know, in detail, about Handel's 'And The Glory Of The Lord', for Edexcel's Music GCSE.

 The Barber of Seville, Pagliacci, Falstaff, and A Masked Ball are popular Italian operas.
-In this article I include a synopsis of each opera and some of its music.
+For each work, I include a synopsis, music, and a photo of a related sculpture.

 Using a combination of written program notes and explanatory videos that include musical examples, this article prepares the reader to listen to a performance of Bartók’s “Dances in Bulgarian Rhythm” with informed and detailed insight.